 - J. Guttmann, "Early Synagogue and Jewish Catacomb Art and Its Relation to Christian Art," Aufstieg und Niedergang der römischen Welt 2.21.2 (1984), pp. 1313-1335.

 The Jewish inscriptions will be identified in this book by the numbers assigned to them by David Noy in his two-volume compilation, Jewish Inscriptions of Western Europe 1: Italy, Spain, and Gaul (1993); and 2: The City of Rome (1995).
-Noy's numbers will be followed by those in Jean-Baptiste Frey's publication, Corpus Inscriptionum Judaicarum1: Europe (1936; reprinted in 1975 with a "Prolegomenon" by Baruch Lifshitz, who updated the Corpus at that time).
+Noy's numbers, prefaced by the abbreviation JIWE, will be followed by those in Jean-Baptiste Frey's publication, Corpus Inscriptionum Judaicarum1: Europe (1936; reprinted in 1975 with a "Prolegomenon" by Baruch Lifshitz, who updated the Corpus at that time).
 Frey's numbers, in parentheses, will be identified with the designation CIJ.
 Harry Joshua Leon followed Frey's numbering in the Jews of Ancient Rome (1960).
 Frey and Leon have long been basic resources for the inscriptions and background of the Jewish catacombs of Rome and the history and structure of the Roman Jewish community.
-Contemporary study in the field has also benefitted greatly from such informed research and publication as Noy's recent work on inscriptions, Leonard V. Rutgers' The Jews in Late Ancient Rome: Evidence of Cultural Interaction in the Roman Diaspora (1995) and the many other accomplishments of the new generation of talented archaeologists and scholars in other fields.
+Contemporary study in the field has also benefitted greatly from such informed research and publication as Noy's work on inscriptions, Leonard V. Rutgers' The Jews in Late Ancient Rome: Evidence of Cultural Interaction in the Roman Diaspora (1995), and the many other accomplishments of the new generation of talented archaeologists and scholars in other fields.